 The problem for an aspiring early retiree is how to recreate those memories without blowing up the balance sheet.

 What is so magical about the rustic cabin nestled among pines near a quiet lake up north?
-For a kid, the list might include endless exploration into the woods, water sports, fishing, campfires, playing cards, building sand castles, and more.
-All of this is enhanced by being surrounded by parents in their best moods being away from work.
+For a kid, the list might include endless exploration into the woods, water sports, fishing, campfires, playing cards, building sandcastles, and more.
+All of this is enhanced by being surrounded by parents in their best moods while being away from work.
 Hard to beat?
 You bet it is.

 If the nostalgia from these experiences growing up, or simply the idea of it has you aching for a place up north of your own, take heart.
-There are plenty of options for creating the experience that don’t involve owning very own multi-generational cabin.
+There are plenty of options for creating an experience that does not involve owning a multi-generational cabin.

 - Go Tent Camping.
 Easy enough and low cost.
-Allows you to explore.
+It allows you to explore.
 You’re not anchored down to the same place.
 It is less cozy, and camping spots can be hard to come by without advanced reservations.

 - Go RV Camping.
 A big upgrade on the cozy factor, but you lose on the financial side of the equation.
 Hold off on this option until you’ve reached financial independence.

-Even a modest cabin or condo up north can put a huge dent in any plans to gain an early exit from your cube.
-That’s not even including the requisite power boat and jet skis!
+Even a modest cabin or condo up north can put a huge dent in any plans to quit your day job.
+That’s not even including the requisite powerboat and jet skis!

 Proceed with caution.
 Find ways to get up north with family and friends and build memories.

-Consider what you’d rather be doing at 55: chomping at the bit to get out of your cube and onto the clogged highway up north on a Friday afternoon, or, at 45 already retired, enjoying the outdoors each and every day, planning another six week cross-country road trip.
+Consider what you’d rather be doing at 55: chomping at the bit to get out of your cube and onto the clogged highway up north on a Friday afternoon, or, at 45 already retired, enjoying the outdoors every day, planning another six-week cross-country road trip.